Top 50+ Cypress Interview Questions & Answers

 • These limitations can be mitigated by using complementary testing tools and strategies, such as running Cypress tests in conjunction with browser automation tools like Selenium or using Cypress plugins to extend its functionality for specific use cases.

-21. Explain the concept of custom commands in Cypress and how they can be used to enhance test automation.
+21. What are custom commands in Cypress, and how do they enhance test automation?

 Ans: